 Various days, times and locations

-Even in winter our local farmers still have a wide variety of locally raised meats, eggs, produce and more.
+With spring FINALLY here our local farmers are starting to produce spring vegetables to go with the wide variety of locally raised meats, eggs, produce and more.
 Support

 local farmers, who help Rhode Island maintain its rural character,

 provide jobs, protect open space and water quality, all while providing nutritious,

 See a complete list of outdoor events at "What Grows On in Rhode Island"